sheyaln/isjavascriptgoodyet/README.md

 ## Contributing

-If you have any ideas to showcase the worst practices of Javascript, Feel free to open a pull request.
+If you have any ideas to showcase the worst practices of Javascript, feel free to open a pull request.

 ## License